ericcao119/PokemonAPI/README.md

 Complete list of Pokemon with stats (with forms - beware of darumaka it has both a regional form and a form change) Complete list of Pokemon API with all details (optional variants or separate)

+Complete pokemon colors and shapes (Particularly hard since Variants are the same between websites.
+Minior really messes this up.)

 Scrape based on time periods and handle all errors